Updated: Jun 25

 Something important to remember is that all humans have a universal need: To feel heard and understood.
 When a consumer calls and seems hostile, the collector can use their emotional intelligence and knowledge of the consumer experience to listen to their concerns and validate them to meet that need.

-Once collectors have training in the first pillar, they’ll be more equipped to handle emotionally challenging phone calls.
+Once agents have collections training in the first pillar, they’ll be more equipped to handle emotionally challenging phone calls.
 Next, collectors need training in other top skillsets that will fill in any other gaps that may exist.

 Pillar #2: Investing in Top Skillsets